webdevsint/mango-v2/README.md

 ```
 npm install --save
 ```
-We're not done just yet.
 Lastly you need to set some <a name="env">environment variables</a> or secrets in the **_"./.env"_** file we provided.
 You can find it in the root of your installation folder.
 Open it in any text editor an populate the empty fields. eg.
 ```
 API_KEY=secret
 KEY=encryption_key